 Google Sheets budget templates are beneficial for a very good reason: they help you make the budgeting process quicker and simpler.
 However, that’s not the only benefit you’ll get with a budget template.
 Here’s a look at why you should use a Google Sheets budget template to track your finances:

-While Google Sheets templates are reliable and customizable, they’re not necessarily as collaborative as workflow management platforms.
+While Google Sheets templates are reliable and customizable, they’re not always as collaborative or connected as a dedicated work platform.

-A bit later on, we’ll take a closer look at the benefits of using a platform like monday.com over Google Sheets
+A bit later on, we’ll take a closer look at the benefits of using monday.com’s AI Work Platform alongside, or instead of, a Google Sheets budget template.

 How to create a budget template for Google Sheets?